MarkSill/love-joycon/README.md

 # love-joycon
 This is a project that adds Joy-Con support to LÖVE.
 Additionally, the library remaps the Pro Controller to match its button layout and add support for the capture button.

-This library doesn't work with Windows.
+This library doesn't work properly with Windows due to misnaming of the controllers.
 It looks to be a problem with SDL?

+To run the demo on Windows, you have to register connected controllers manually.
+To register a Joy-Con, hold L/R + ZL/ZR, then click the joystick.
+To register a Pro Controller, hold L + R, then press the capture button.

 ## Usage
 You need to pass the four `love.joystick*` functions' arguments to `joycon`.